Thomashighbaugh/dotfiles/README.md

 | devices | installation scripts for the devices I have to provision, these control what gets installed on each devices and in what order |
 | topics | various programs that I either install, provision or both on fresh installations |

-#### Doesn't that make it harder to work with the files cause there are like all these topics in there
+### Dependencies

-When I want to modify values in my dotfiles, I generally navigate to where the system expects them and the soft link provided in the install process is sufficient that I never have an issue modifying the file found in that place that is really the one deep in my dotfiles/topics.
+In order to have things work as expected in the individual programs installation phase, there are some necessary programs that need to be present on the system.
+These programs are needed by all devices and so the first step with each device's installation is first running the install script in the `dependencies` directory.
+The main program this script installs is yay, an AUR package manager that pulls in a large segment of programs I use because they are not in the Arch Official Repositories.

 ### Topics

 Within the topics directory are a series of sub-directories that correspond to each program that is provisioned, installed or both.
 Inside of each of these is an `install.sh` script that will install and provision, according to need, that program.
 I have tried to minimize the number of package bundles where dozens of programs get lumped in together and installed, thus have maximized the number of sub-directories.
+Many of these subdirectories only have the `install.sh` file in them because there is no necessary configuration files to symlink into the home directory, which may seem daunting to some, but navigating `vim` to the location it is symlinked to and editing the file has always worked fine for me so I doubt any potential users would have too much trouble with editing files doing it that way if they found the topics subdirectories a little daunting.

 ## Inspiration